 Using WhatsApp Business API for broadcasts has many more limitations on broadcasts as you’ll need to use Template Messages, so promotional content will no be allowed.
 However, a WhatsApp API broadcast has a much higher broadcast size limit.

-Below we’ll discuss the pros and cons for sending WhatsApp Broadcasts using the App and the API as well as explaining the best practices for both products.
+Below we’ll discuss the pros and cons of sending WhatsApp Broadcasts using the App and the API as well as explaining the best practices for both products.

 WhatsApp Broadcast for Small Business